First it was salt. Then fat. Then carbohydrates.

 What about alternative sweeteners then?

-If we’re told that we need to reduce our sugar intake, should we turn to sugar substitutes instead?
+If we’re told that we need to reduce our sugar intake, additives and preservatives, should we turn to sugar substitutes instead?
 Well there are loads of sugar alternatives being used, many so that recipes can claim they’re “sugar free”, but it’s difficult to know whether they’re any better than just your regular old table sugar.

 Let’s have a look at some.

 What it is: More commonly used as a weekend breakfast item, but it is also used in recipes as a table sugar replacement.
 The syrup is formed after the sap is extracted from the wild maple tree and concentrated.

 Nutrients: Contains traces of vitamins and some minerals such as potassium, iron and calcium.

 GI: 54 (7).